Toute une histoire

-Toute une histoire was a French TV show broadcast on the French channel France 2 from 4 September 2006 to 24 June 2016.
+Toute une histoire is a French television program broadcast on the French channel France 2 from 4 September 2006 to 24 June 2016.
 Jean-Luc Delarue was the show's first host, from September 2006 to early September 2010.
 Then Sophie Davant presented from September 2010 to June 2016.

 From 13 May 2013 onward, the show was made thirty minutes longer in order to include a new part called L'histoire continue, allowing the viewers to catch up on the guests who had appeared on set in the past.
 At the start of the next year, the two parts were split into two distinct shows, although broadcast successively.

 Broadcast

-The program was broadcast on France 2 from Monday to Friday from 2 to 3 p.m., followed by L’histoire continue starting from May 2013, broadcast from 3.10 to 3.40 p.m.
+The program was broadcast on France 2 from Monday to Friday from 2 to 3 p.m., followed by L'histoire continue starting from May 2013, broadcast from 3.10 to 3.40 p.m.
 The latter, derived from Toute une histoire, invited former guests to take stock of their progress.

-Every two months, special editions of Toute une histoire offered to bring back former guests to give news, before the spin-off L’histoire continue, essentially based on this concept, was established.
+Every two months, special editions of Toute une histoire offered to bring back former guests to give news, before the spin-off L'histoire continue, essentially based on this concept, was established.

 For a while, the Wednesday show was dedicated to celebrities.

 During bank holidays and long weekends, reruns of Toute une histoire were available on the channel.

 Following the good ratings of 2011, the 24 May 2011, Sophie Davant hosted a special prime time, live on air from 8.40 to 10.35 pm, based on the theme "Couples of mixed nationalities: the fight for love".
-It was ranked third in the top of the evening’s ratings, behind TF1 and France 3 but in front of M6.
+It was ranked third in the top of the evening's ratings, behind TF1 and France 3 but in front of M6.

 The show was also broadcast in Belgium on Club RTL from Monday to Friday (5.10 p.m.) and in Western Switzerland on RTS Un (1.15 p.m.).
 The show was always broadcast on France 2 one day after it had been broadcast on RTS Un, meaning that the latter was the first one to broadcast the new shows.
 In Canada, the show was broadcast from Monday to Friday at 11 a.m. on the TV5 Québec channel.

 On 16 April 2012, the opening credits of the show changed and were made longer with an extended jingle.
 The backstage area of the show still appeared on screen during the new credits, as it had before.

-From 13 May 2013 onward, Toute une histoire was extended with L’histoire continue in order to fill the void left in the channel by the canceled German serial Storm of Love.
-From the beginning of the 2014 school year, Toute une histoire and L’histoire continue became two distinct TV shows, although broadcast one after the other on the public channel.
+From 13 May 2013 onward, Toute une histoire was extended with L'histoire continue in order to fill the void left in the channel by the canceled German serial Storm of Love.
+From the beginning of the 2014 school year, Toute une histoire and L'histoire continue became two distinct TV shows, although broadcast one after the other on the public channel.

-In 2016, the management of France Télévisions announced the end of the show’s production after 10 years on the air.
-Broadcast on 24 June 2016, the last show recounts the best moments with the most emblematic guests’ and specialists’ accounts.
+In 2016, the management of France Télévisions announced the end of the show's production after 10 years on the air.
+Broadcast on 24 June 2016, the last show recounts the best moments with the most emblematic guests' and specialists' accounts.